praveenbas/myRmdFunctions/README.md

 # myRmdFunctions
-Set of functions to create blocks of hmtl report in Rmarkdown format.
+Set of functions to create chunks of hmtl report in Rmarkdown format.